scholarships

 Minerva University was established in 2012.
 The university employs a unique pedagogical model in which all classes are conducted as online seminars capped at 19 students.
 Ranked #1 Most Innovative University in the World, according to World's Universities with Real Impact (WURI)

-Elbion applied to XhMF and received a partial scholarship to be able to attend Minerva University and major in Computer Science.
+Elbion applied to XhMF and received a partial scholarship to be able to travel and start his academic journey at Minerva University and major in Computer Science.

 "With no other voice to attend to my anguished call for recognition, I had to find consolation in the one within, becoming the Magellan to my Computer Science world.."